 URBAN DESIGN STUDIO II:

 Fundamentals of Urban Design is an advanced studio course in the techniques and tools of Urban Design practice.
-The studio focuses on two essential aspects of contemporary urbanism: Urban Analytics and Placemaking.
+The studio focuses on two essential aspects of contemporary urbanism: Urban Analysis and Placemaking.
 These ideas will be critically explored at Luohu/Lowu the historic intersection of Hong Kong and Shenzhen.

 The studio is part of a wider research project at CUHK investigating processes of urban analysis and scenario building that are better informed by placemaking values and community participation.
 Students will relate to these central ideas at all stages of their work, using the project to test and manifest their conceptual premise.
 Building on the urban interventions work of the First Semester, this studio allows students the opportunity to develop skills at medium to large urban scales.
 Each student will develop their own design in response to the brief and the studio focus.
 An overall proposal for the site will be made at an urban level of detail, and then tested through the relevant scales.